For a brain that works differently

 What adult ADHD actually looks like, beyond the childhood prototype

 Adult ADHD looks much less like the fidgety-school-age-boy prototype that the diagnostic criteria were originally built around.
-The 2025 World Psychiatry review by Kooij and colleagues, the most comprehensive recent overview of adult ADHD, documents that adult presentation typically centers on internal restlessness rather than external hyperactivity, on chronic disorganization rather than visible classroom behavior, and on the emotional and executive function components that often weren't even in the original diagnostic criteria.
+The broader adult-ADHD literature, summarized in the 2025 World Psychiatry symposium led by Kooij and Cortese and the Faraone et al. 2021 World Federation of ADHD International Consensus Statement, describes adult presentation as typically centering on internal restlessness rather than external hyperactivity, on chronic disorganization rather than visible classroom behavior, and on emotional regulation and executive function components that weren't well represented in the original childhood-based criteria.

 The four most common patterns we see in adult clients: executive function gaps that stopped scaling (you can write a 30-page strategy document on a deadline but can't start a five-minute task for weeks), emotional dysregulation (rejection sensitivity, frustration that escalates fast, intensity that surprises you), time blindness (not being able to feel how long things take or how long ago something happened), and [masking](/glossary/#adhd-masking) burnout (the exhaustion of performing neurotypical in meetings, social events, and family dynamics).
 These rarely come alone; they cluster.